pk00095/retinanet/README.md

 # retinanet

 ## Introduction
 create retinanet from tf.keras.applications, which is compatible with tensorflow 2.2.0 and newer versions and use tf.data api to feed data to algorithm.
+The implementation is heavily inspired by [fizyr](https://github.com/fizyr/keras-retinanet)

 ## Data Format